 There are number of options you might like to discuss with your funeral director:

 - One final option to think about, after a funeral or thanksgiving service in church, it is not necessary accompany the coffin to the Crematorium.
-You should beware that ceremony at the Crematorium after a service in church is actually brief and very short.
-Therefore many families opt to include the prayer of committal within the Thanksgiving/Funeral service, and then entrust to the Funeral director to reverently accompany the coffin to the Crematorium.
+You should beware that ceremony at the Crematorium after a service in church is very short.
+An option is to include the prayer of committal within the Thanksgiving/Funeral service.
+You then entrust to the Funeral director to reverently accompany the coffin to the Crematorium.
 This allows family friends to remain together, and support each other immediately after the service;

 Biddenden Churchyard is open for burials;

 Smarden Cemetery (Overseen by the Parish Council) is available for burials, but the churchyard in Smarden is closed.

 For further details please see our Burials page.